gahssi/gahssi.github.io/index.md

 Welcome to my little hideout on the internet!
 My name is Alexander Yemane, and here you will find stuff about me, my passions, my studies, and my compendium of curiosities, which is mostly curated towards my cybersecurity educational journey.

 I'm a postgraduate student pursuing a Diploma in Industrial Network Cybersecurity at [BCIT](https://www.bcit.ca/).
 Outside of school I'm involved in the [ISACA Vancouver](https://engage.isaca.org/vancouverchapter/home) mentorship program, the [UBC CTF team](https://maplebacon.org/), and the [Southern Labs Institute Of Technology](https://southernlabs.co.za/who-we-are/) peer tutoring program.
+If you're interested to know more about my background, feel free to check out my [CV](cv).

-You'll be seeing this site change often as I pick up one of my older passions in web design and experiment with my style.
-Speaking of, feel free to check out my [CV](cv) to learn more about me.
+This site will be going through a lot of changes as I figure out what aesthetic I want to hit.
+The tinkering doesn't stop :)

 ## Contacts